Honours & Awards:

 [Source: Royal Artillery Deaths 1939-1946, Form RH, stamped RA Record Office Field Branch]

-Alexander Westwater was awarded the DCM having transferred out of the Commando and into 'L' Detachment Special Air Service.
+Alexander Westwater was awarded the Distinguished Conduct Medal having transferred out of the Commando and into 'L' Detachment Special Air Service.
 He took part in their first raid at Tmimi ( also seen spelt as Timimi or Al Tmimi) and was taken prisoner.
-The DCM recommendation from the Director of Military Intelligence on the Escape Evasion Report reads as follows:
+The recommendation from the Director of Military Intelligence on the Escape Evasion Report reads as follows:

 "Captured at Tmimi on the 23rd November 1941.
 Sent via Benghazi, Taranto, Bari, Udine, Servigliano, and Imperia, to Camp 53 (Macerata).
 While at Bari he escaped through the wire but after 3 days liberty he was recaptured and taken back to camp where he was "beaten up" and kept without food for 3 days as a punishment.
 His second escape was by tunneling at Servigliano; he was recaptured after 18 days and given 35 days solitary confinement.
 A third attempt was made in Feb.
 '43 from Macerata, when he escaped wearing Italian uniform with faked insignia.
 He was recaptured the next day and given 30 days soiltary confinement.